If you use WP Recipe Maker and are searching for tips for how you can use the recipe plugin more effectively, this post is for you.

 Diet

-WP Recipe Maker users now have the ability to add Diet metadata (new as of Jan 30, 2020 using suitableForDiet metadata) to specify what type of dietary preference recipes are suitable for.
+WP Recipe Maker users have the ability to add Diet metadata (also called suitableForDiet metadata) to specify what type of dietary preference a recipe is suitable for.
 There is a fixed list of options to choose from, including vegan, vegetarian and gluten free and more.

 Screenshot of WP Recipe Maker the recipe card showing where diet metadata has been added in recipe fields

-Diet metadata is disabled by default, but it can easily be enabled in the recipe card settings.
+Diet metadata is disabled by default, but it can easily be enabled in settings.

 Screenshot of WP recipe maker for suitable diet meta data field in the plugin's settings